Construction of Optimal Algorithms for Function Approximation in Gaussian Sobolev Spaces: Introduction

 Numerical integration is closely related to function approximation.
 Here we mention results related to numerical integration over Gaussian Sobolev spaces for $q=2$.
 For the deterministic worst-case error, it has been shown that the rate $n^{-\alpha}$ is optimal by Dick et al. \cite[Theorem~1]{DILP2018}, meaning that any deterministic linear quadrature cannot achieve a convergence rate faster than $n^{-\alpha}$.
 We note that their result is shown for so-called Hermite spaces, but the norm equivalence between Hermite spaces and Gaussian Sobolev spaces with $q=2$ is shown in \cite[Lemma~6]{DILP2018} and \cite[Lemma~2.1]{KSG2022}.
 Recently, D{\~u}ng and Nguyen \cite[Theorem~2.3]{DK2023} showed that this rate is unchanged for general $q\in(1,\infty)$.
 The measure being Gaussian, Gauss--Hermite quadrature is a natural choice.
 However, Kazashi, Goda and one of the present authors~\cite{KSG2022} have shown that Gauss--Hermite quadrature achieves the deterministic worst-case rate of only $n^{-\alpha/2}$.
 An upper bound of order $n^{-\alpha/2}$ was essentially obtained already by Mastroianni and Monegato \cite{MM1994} and the matching lower bound was proved in \cite[Theorem~3.2]{KSG2022}.
 In contrast, a suitably truncated trapezoidal rule is shown to achieve the optimal rate $n^{-\alpha}$ up to a logarithmic factor in \cite[Theorem~4.5]{KSG2022}.
 The subsequent work of these authors \cite{GKS2023} considers the randomized setting, i.e., algorithms are allowed to be random and their quality is measured in the worst-case root-mean-squared error (RMSE).
 Therein it is proved that no nonlinear adaptive algorithm can converge with a worst-case RMSE rate faster than $n^{-\alpha-1/2}$, and a randomized trapezoidal rule is shown to attain this rate.
 The strategy used for obtaining upper bounds of trapezoidal rules both in \cite{KSG2022,GKS2023} is based on introducing an auxiliary periodic function.
 This strategy is first used in \cite{NS2023}, and we adapt this strategy for function approximation in Section~\ref{sec:trig-interpolation}.

 Upon completing this research in the paper, we learned the paper \cite{D2025} by D\~{u}ng.
 The methods presented therein achieve the optimal rate of convergence, however they depend on various indices.
 We emphasize that our methods presented in this paper offer computationally cheap alternatives, especially the trigonometric interpolation.
+As an additional feature, our methods can be constructed without knowledge of the exact smoothness of the target function.
+Section~\ref{sec:opt} concludes this paper by briefly discussing known lower bounds, optimality, and other features of our algorithms.

 \paragraph{Notation.} Throughout the paper, we denote the set of all positive integers by $\N$.
 Unless otherwise specified, in what follows we always assume that $p$ and $q$ in~\eqref{eq:error-measure} and~\eqref{eq:gaussian-sobolev-space} satisfy $1\le p <q < \infty$.
 Over a given interval $[a,b]$, we denote unweighted and weighted $L^p$ spaces by $L^p([a,b])$ and $L_{\rho}^p([a,b])$, respectively, and likewise for unweighted and weighted Sobolev spaces.
 We use subscripts to denote the dependency of non-negative constants on various parameters.
 For example, $C_{\alpha, \beta}$ would be a constant that depends \emph{only} on $\alpha$ and $\beta$.
 Otherwise we always specify the parameters that a constant depends or does not depend on.